DemandCast

 Documentation

-The documentation is currently hosted on GitHub pages.
+The documentation is currently hosted on GitHub pages connected to this repository.
 It is built with mkdocs.

 To run it locally: